 FEATURES OF JOHN DONNE’S POETRY # John Donne is the most prominent poet of the Metaphysical school.
 His widespread popularity is due to his discovery by T.S.
 Eliot, who was impressed by the precision of expression, his cogent logic and the variety and distinctiveness of the voices Donne created.
 Donne wrote both on love and on death.
 Donne’s Subject Matter: # a) Love Poetry Donne’s poems range from a passionate, intense and personal declaration of love to a philosophic celebration of the dualism of: soul and body, emotion and intellect.

 Metaphysical Poetry # A name later ascribed to poets who dealt with subjects concerning the abstract in concrete terms.
 They use logic to explain the inexplicable.
 Literally, metaphysical means to transcend above or beyond the physical or concrete. – often used in the sense that it was about non-material and supernatural things - the abstract rather than the physical.
 The age objects to the heroic and sublime, and it objects to the simplification and separation of the mental faculties.

 The Flea - John Donne # In the Middle Ages, poetry was sung by minstrels in the Market place.
-From there it moved into the courts of the Monarchs and became the preserve of the aristocracy - John Donne.
+From there it moved into the courts of the Monarchs and became the preserve of the aristocracy - as entertainment - John Donne.
 As the middle class gained their wealth it moved into the parlours of over stuffed gentility.
 Eventually poetry became the preserve of the Academia, studied in literature courses limited to esoteric coteries.